bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 Now the exploit for the key gen here revolves around that `validation_byte` generation logic.
 Lets call the pairs that add a `1` bit to the `validation_byte` flag value (` > 0xFF`), **overflow pairs**.

-I start by generating a random hashed version of some key.
+I started by generating a random hashed version of some key.
 Later we'll go backwards from this and find a key that could make this hash, but first we need to do a little calculation.

-I then run the hashed version of the key through the checksum function to work out what byte is required to pass the check.
+I then ran the hashed version of the key through the checksum function to work out what byte is required to pass the check.
 (Lets say `0xA1` for the purpose of argument)

 This value: `0xA1` is `10100001` in binary.
 Jumping back to our `validation_byte` generation logic, this means that the 1st, 6th and 8th pairs need to be greater than `0xFF` for us to generate a correct key.

-This is where I will work backwards from this hash.
-I work through all valid characters until I find two characters that create the hashed pair, if they're in a position that was found from the `validation_byte` I add `0x100` to it (See the **Checksum byte generation** section) to create us an overflow pair in the correct location!
+This is where I worked backwards from this hash.
+I worked through all valid characters until I find two characters that create the hashed pair, if they were in a position that was found from the `validation_byte` I added `0x100` to it (See the **Checksum byte generation** section) to create us an overflow pair in the correct location!
 This changes the value of the `validation_byte` without changing the checksum value.
 The checksum value is unaltered due to the subtraction of `0x100` before the checksum is calculated.

 This addition of `0x100` is the key operation, this will create us a key that generates the same checksum byte but a different `validation_byte` value.
 If we place the overflow pairs correctly we can get these values to match and have a valid key!

-This lets us create valid keys!

-Entering a generated key gives us this pop-up:
+Now that we can create valid keys, entering them gives us the following pop-up:

 ![](../images/another.png)

-This is strange lets investigate???
+This is strange, lets investigate?

 # Other game check